-Trade: Time to double down has been added to your bookmarks.
+Trade: Time to double down has been saved

 With two major regional trade negotiations under consideration, the United States should take advantage of this opportunity to build on its growing strengths.